Fazle Rabbi Miah

 Md.
 Fazle Rabbi Miah (16 April 1946 – 22 July 2022) was a Bangladesh Awami League politician, who served as the deputy speaker of the Jatiya Sangsad and also a member representing the Gaibandha-5 constituency for seven terms.
 He was a member of the Awami League Central Committee.
 Before joining Awami League, he won four times as member of parliament from Jatiya Party (Ershad).

 Early life

 Miah was born on 16 April 1946 in Gaibandha District.

 Career

 From 1978 to 1979, Miah was secretary of the District Bar Association, Gaibandha.

 From 1980 to 1981, Miah was the chairperson of the Gaibandha District unit of Bangladesh Association for Voluntary Sterilization.

-Death
+Personal life and death

+Miah was married to Anwara Begum until her death in 2020.

-Miah died 23 July 2022 in The Mount Sinai Hospital in New York City.
+Miah died on 23 July 2022 at The Mount Sinai Hospital in New York City.